covrig/homeassistant-gcharts-card/README.md

   customize:
     sensor.gchart:
       custom_ui_state_card: state-card-gchart
-    sensor.gchart2:
-      custom_ui_state_card: state-card-gchart

  ```
- * Customize even your newly created sensor by edititing the `state-card-gchart.html` file (more comments in the file):
+ * Customize even more your newly created sensor by edititing the `state-card-gchart.html` file (more comments in the file):

 Main idea.
 1. Add your entities as variables in the designated section.